Article

 Men standing in front of the Grand Canyon Railway

-Different communities worked on the infrastructure of the Grand Canyon throughout its history, including many facilities and railways.
+Different communities worked on the infrastructure at Grand Canyon throughout its history, including many facilities and railways.
 Indigenous communities built many buildings designed by Mary Colter.
 Hopi people did most of this work and their traditional structures served as inspiration for Colter’s work.
-As the Canyon became more popular, a railroad and buildings for tourists were put in place.
-Black Americans cut a lot of the lumber used for these projects from the Northern Arizona forests.
-Immigrant communities originally from Mexico built much of the park’s infrastructure.
-These individuals did not just build the structures of the Grand Canyon, but they also built communities of their own.
+As the canyon became more of a tourist destination, the Fred Harvey Company and the Atchison, Topeka, and Santa Fe Railway (AT&SF) needed to build a railroad and other buildings, such as hotels.
+Black Americans cut a lot of the lumber used for these projects from the Northern Arizona forests, and immigrant communities originally from Mexico built much of the park’s infrastructure.
+These individuals did not just build the structures of Grand Canyon National Park, but they also built communities of their own.

 A Navajo man works on the railroad

-The Atchison, Topeka & Santa Fe Railway Company (AT&SF) finished the railway to Grand Canyon in 1901.
-AT&SF was one of many companies that built tracks across the west, connecting states through their railways.
+The Atchison, Topeka & Santa Fe Railway finished the railroad from Williams, Arizona to the Grand Canyon in 1901.
+The AT&SF was one of many companies that built tracks across the West, connecting states through their railways.
 Hispanic individuals represented much of the workforce to build these tracks.
 Laborers immigrating from Mexico made up a large workforce across the country.
 Indigenous people, in particular individuals from the Navajo Nation, also worked on tracks.
 This mostly occurred throughout New Mexico, Northern Arizona, and parts of California.
 While AT&SF provided reliable employment, wages were low and living conditions inhumane.

-Between 1919 and 1929, AT&SF Railroads needed to build more infrastructure.
-This was a response to the increasing number of tourists the trains were bringing to the canyon.
-The company contracted McKee Construction Company to oversee the project.
+Between 1919 and 1929, AT&SF needed to build more infrastructure inside the park.
+This was a response to the increased number of tourists the trains were bringing to the canyon.
+The company contracted Robert E. McKee, General Contractor, Inc. to oversee the project.
 AT&SF and McKee relied on the labor of immigrants from Mexico, but they did not provide sufficient benefits for these individuals.

 AT&SF and McKee provided no housing or food, which was normally customary for rural projects of this nature.
 Immigrant laborers who worked on the South Rim were on their own to create a sustainable life for themselves.
 The National Park Service provided temporary shelter permits.
 The community created their own basic shelters organized in camps.
 Abandoned boxcars and tents often housed many Mexican laborers and their families.
 This community formed just south of Grand Canyon Village and was dubbed by some as, “Little Mexico.”